Officials calm fears as Rachwal case keeps horse owners on edge

 "The description we got was a male, potentially being Sterling, driving a car past a farm on a country road and that he slowed down in front of the farm and was looking at horses," says Sgt.
 Nathan Borman, Outagamie County Sheriff's Office.

 Rachwal is a familiar name among horse owners in the area.
 He's been arrested several times for molesting horses.

-In January, Rachwal was sentenced to probation for misdemeanor animal mistreatment charges.
+for misdemeanor animal mistreatment charges.
 He had been caught molesting horses in Brown County and Manitowoc County.